LouisH98/ClientServerApplications/README.md

 # ClientServerApplications
-Work for Advanced Programming assignment, using both Java and C# supporting the same protocol.
+Work for Advanced Programming assignment, using both Java and C# supporting the same protocol over Sockets.

 ## Protocol
 This is a client-server application where the client initiates a connection to the server.